 Then to allow it to influence positively or negatively in the way that they engage with them?
 Can any of us say we absolutely never do this.
 Now in this situation I actually feel this guy was a bigot.
 He had no place in treating another human being in that way.
 Do we all do it to a greater or lesser extent, even if not as offensive as the man in question?

 So why do I now look at that picture and wonder would I hire that guy if he came to me today for an interview!
 What would I think and how would I respond?

 Well I’d hope I’d judge him on his ability to do the job I require him to do.
 I’d like to think after spending time with him I’d see he’s a genuine guy who has particular personal interests like anybody else.
 Maybe I would even spot the fact he could bring personality and potential lateral thinking to the role I’m hiring for.

-Now when I interview candidates these days, I’m normally doing it to assess them for my team or department.
-I’m not going to judge them on where they’ve come from, what music they listen to or who they may or may not pray to.
-Actually I just want to know, are they right for the job and can I get the best out of them through supporting, coaching and mentoring, and can they bring the best out of me?
+Now when I interview and recruit candidates these days, I’m normally doing it to assess them for my team.
+I’m not going to judge them on where they’ve come from, what music they listen to, or who they may or may not pray to.
+Actually I just want to know, are they right for the job and can I get the best out of them through supporting, coaching and mentoring?
+And of course, can they bring out the best in me?

 This has indeed allowed me to work with teams of fantastic, quirky, interesting, culturally diverse people.
 Who make my working life as interesting and rewarding as my personal life.

 So I ask you again: would you recruit this guy?